Northeast China: Dialects

 There are two main varieties of Mandarin Chinese spoken in Northeast China.

 The most widely spoken lect is Northeastern Mandarin, commonly as dongbeihua (东北话 (東北話, Dōngběihuà, northeastern speech)), spoken throughout Heilongjiang, Jilin, and most of Liaoning.
-It is very closely related to Standard Mandarin, though with unique phonological and syntactic features colloquially known as the "corny accent" (大碴子味), and has noticeable vocabulary differences, with some terms originating from Manchu, Japanese and even Russian.
+It is very closely related to Standard Mandarin but with unique phonological and syntactic features colloquially known as the "corny accent" (大碴子味), and vocabulary differences, with some terms originating from Manchu, Japanese and even Russian.
 There are enough differences from Mandarin to give dongbeihua its own distinctive characteristics.

-The second variety is Jiaoliao Mandarin, spoken in the Liaodong Peninsula, as well as the Jiaodong Peninsula in Shandong province across the Bohai Strait.
+The second variety is Jiaoliao Mandarin, spoken in the Liaodong Peninsula, as well as the Jiaodong Peninsula in Shandong across the Bohai Strait.
 It is phonologically more different to Standard Mandarin than the more prevalent Northeastern Mandarin, and is colloquially called the "oystery accent" (海蛎子味) due to the dialect's coastal distribution.

 Ethnic Manchus nowadays are very sinicized and speak mostly Northeastern Mandarin, and the Manchu language is almost extinct due to widespread assimilation to Han culture over the last four centuries.
-Ethnic Mongols tend to be bilingual in their own Mongolian tongues as well as Mandarin.
-Ethnic Koreans spoke both Mandarin (Northeastern or Jiaoliao, depending on locations) and a variety of Korean, the latter being very similar to North Korean standard language with some local variations corresponding to the regions of North Korea where they share border.
+Ethnic Mongols tend to be bilingual in Mongolian tongues as well as Mandarin.
+Ethnic Koreans spoke both Mandarin (Northeastern or Jiaoliao, depending on locations) and a variety of Korean, the latter being very similar to North Korean standard language with some local variations corresponding to the regions of North Korea they border.

 Cuisine

 Northeastern Chinese cuisine reflects the region's ethnic diversity, blending Northern Han, Manchu and Korean cooking styles.
-One of the distinguishing characteristics of the cuisine is the use of uncooked fresh vegetables.
-During the long winter season, pickled Chinese cabbage, which is called "suan cai", is preserved and used for cooking.
+One of its distinctive characteristics is the use of uncooked fresh vegetables.
+During the long winter season, pickled Chinese cabbage, called "suan cai", is preserved and used for cooking.
 Different from other parts of Northern China, rice is consumed more in Northeast China.
 Most of the meat dishes are based around pork due to how cold it can get.
 Often braised pork or dumplings are the main attraction of a meal.